Takes place Saturday, September 24th

 The Northeast Region

-of the Huntington’s Disease Society of America (HDSA) will host the Virginia Beach Team Hope Walk on Saturday, September 24th at 12:30 PM at Mount Trashmore Park.
+of the Huntington’s Disease Society of America (HDSA) will host the Virginia Beach Team Hope Walk virtually on Saturday, September 24th at 12:30 PM.
 All proceeds support HDSA’s mission to improve the lives of people affected by Huntington’s disease (HD) and their families.
+A virtual walk is a real walk, but on your terms: You get to choose your own course, you can walk in your in your house, driveway, neighborhood, local park, hike trail, and even on treadmill!

 “It is inspiring to see the incredible outpouring of support our HD community receives at our Team Hope Walk event,” said Melinda Jensen, HDSA’s Northeast Regional Development Officer.
 “It is a welcoming space for new HD families to find community, and all walkers leave the day with a renewed sense of motivation, determination, and courage to continue the fight against HD.”